rafiberlin/sose21-pm-language-and-vision-g1/README.md

 To see an example how to run an inference, run models/vqa/lxmert/lxmert_eval.py

-The LXMERT models have been also fine tune on our synthetic VQA dataset (under `./data/ade20k_vqa`).
+The LXMERT models have been also fine tuned on our synthetic VQA dataset (under `./data/ade20k_vqa`).

 The models are available under: https://drive.google.com/drive/folders/1-xX5ZAEvn6yxfp0EVwLVsODwefOV4PYv

-To use the models, create the directories:
+To use the models, create the directory:

-`pretrained/vqa/lxmert/vqa`
+`./pretrained/vqa/lxmert/`

-`pretrained/vqa/lxmert/gqa`
+Download the vqa model under `pretrained/vqa/lxmert/` from https://drive.google.com/file/d/1KWApviWWF3qCeXhMgSzPpPHd8JUwZEQN/view?usp=sharing, and unpack the content with `tar xvf vqa.tar.gz`, you should end up with  `./pretrained/vqa/lxmert/vqa/epoch3.pkl`.

-download the gqa model under `pretrained/vqa/lxmert/gqa` download the vqa model under `pretrained/vqa/lxmert/vqa`
+Download the gqa model under `pretrained/vqa/lxmert/` https://drive.google.com/file/d/1r15rAqsHxwbhyvwlZkI1dZ7T1LsTlUlL/view?usp=sharing, and unpack the content with `tar xvf gqa.tar.gz`, you should end up with  `./pretrained/vqa/lxmert/gqa/epoch3.pkl`

 If you want to use the fine-tuned model on GQA, you need to adjust the configuration keys under "vqa", "lxmert" as
 follow: